Mar

 A full, more expensive probate of a Will may not always be necessary.
 Texas law provides for a shortened, less complicated, less expensive form of probate in specific circumstances.
 This is called probate as a muniment of title.

 To qualify for probate as a muniment of title ("MT"), the applicant must swear to the court in the application for probate that there are no unsatisfied debts of the estate, except liens against real property, if any.
 This is the primary difference between a regular, full probate and the MT probate.
-Other standard facts relating to the deceased person also must be included in the application.
+Other standard facts, such as the decedent's county residence at time of death, date of death, and facts supporting that the Will was properly executed also must be included in the application.

 Another difference between a full probate and a MT probate is that the applicant in the MT process does not have to be the executor named in the Will.
 This sometimes simplifies the process if the executor lives far away and someone else, who is local, can serve as the applicant.
 The applicant still must satisfy the court that he or she has a connection to the decedent such that he or she can swear to the facts stated in the application for probate.